LuminosLabs/Quicksilver/README.md

 Google Pay
 -----------
 1. Find the Commerce Manager Apps folder, located under the Episerver Commerce Manager project folder.
-2. Deploy the **ConfigurePayment.ascx** file from this sample EPiServer.Reference.Commerce.Manager\Sample\GooglePay to the Apps\Order\Payments\Plugins\CyberSourceGooglePay folder.
+2. Deploy the **ConfigurePayment.ascx** file from this repository in Commerce Manager\GooglePay to the Apps\Order\Payments\Plugins\CyberSourceGooglePay folder.
 If the CyberSourceGooglePay folder does not exist, create it.

 Setting up the Google Pay payment provider in Commerce Manager
 ----------------------------------------------------------